 They started in Thrace with about 50,000 trained Macedonian soldiers.
 They moved into Asia.
 They then added, over the next two generations, perhaps 300,000 Greek-speaking colonists.
 With that base, they controlled the bulk of what has been the Persian Empire for more than two centuries.
 They ruled over 40 millions of subjects speaking different languages while retaining their Hellenic identity.
 And they did so while spending most of their military energies fighting one another.

 How did they manage it?

 At the start of the Hellenistic age, east of Ionia and south of Crete Greek and Macedonian speakers were perhaps 1% of the population of the lands ruled by diadokhi who considered themselves Hellenes.
-By the end of the Hellenistic age, the number was up to perhaps 10%--as the periphery and the east fell away, as the number of Greek-speakers grew by natural increase since their kings gave them the best and ample land, and by Hellenization of the upwardly mobile.
+By the end of the Hellenistic age, the number was up to perhaps 10%—as the periphery and the east fell away, as the number of Greek-speakers grew by natural increase since their kings gave them the best and ample land, and by the Hellenization of the upwardly mobile.
 Yet the soldiers, the colonists, and their descendants retained their ethnocultural identity as *Hellenes.
 Four centuries after Alexander the Great, we find St. Paul of Tarsus trying to manage a fractious cult congregation that is composed of, yes, Greeks and Jews.
-There was a king as late as the year 1 called Strato Soter Dikaios--Strato the Just Savior--ruling in the Punjab who put an image of Athene holding a thunderbolt on the back of his coins in the year 1, of all things.
+There was a king as late as the year 1 called Strato Soter Dikaios—Strato the Just Savior—ruling in the Punjab.
+Hw put an image of Athene holding a thunderbolt, of all things, on the back of his coins.

 Before the Roman Empire.